botify-labs/botify-sdk-js/README.md

 ```

 ### `getUrlsAggs`
 SDK exposes `Query` and `QueryAggregate` models that can be used as input for `Analysis.getUrlsAggs` to make this complex endpoint a lot easier to deal with.
+[More information](https://github.com/botify-labs/botify-sdk-js-middlewares/blob/master/docs/middlewares/queryMiddleware.md)

 ## Optimization
 Middlewares are avalaible in the package [botify-sdk-middlewares](https://github.com/botify-labs/botify-sdk-js-middlewares).
 Consider using them for optimization and rate limit leverage.
 Some have been included by default in this package.